polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ## Overview

 Contoso has asked you to develop a process of provisioning a highly available, Windows Server 2019-based SAP NetWeaver deployment on Azure, with SAP Advanced Business Application Programming (ABAP) stack and SQL Server 2017 as the database tier.
 To provide high-availability of the ABAP SAP Central Services (ASCS) components, you will implement an instance of a failover cluster.
-The ASCS component will leverage Azue Files to host highly-available sapmnt share.
+The ASCS component will leverage Azure Files to host highly-available sapmnt share.
 To provide high-availability of the database tier, you will implement an instance of SQL Server Always-On Availability Group.
 In both cases, you will use a Cloud Witness quorum, introduced in Windows Server 2016 Failover Clustering.
 All Azure VMs will be using managed disks.
 To streamline deployment, you will take advantage of Azure Resource Manager templates and PowerShell scripts.

 ## Solution architecture